ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 {% endhighlight %}

 ### 12. Faster landing page
-A post layout in Jekyll will have a lot of things stuffed in.
+A **post layout** in Jekyll will have a lot of things stuffed in.
 It has the content, it may have a third party comment box, ads, social media share bar, Jquery and what not.
 So loading all these resources obviously take time.
 There is always a minimum overhead present for posts.

 But, a landing page(Home page) should be really fast.
 Because in blogs, the home page is where people find the list of posts and they usually browse through it to find the content they are looking for.
 If the post index itself takes a lot of time then they hope worst for individual posts.
 So make sure you keep your home page fast and clean.

-> For more **Repeat visitors**, make your homepage superfast.
+> For more **Repeated visitors**, make your homepage superfast.

 Load only things that are necessary for a home page.
 For example, loading AdSense code on home page layout is not necessary if you are not showing any ads there.